psychogun/psychogun.github.io/docs/freenas/Plex-in-a-FreeNAS-iocage-jail.md

 	groups: epair
 root@Plex:~ #
 ```
 Use a webbrowser and go to https://192.168.200.180:32400.
+There I only had to point the different libraries to my three folders in `/media`.
-Remember to update your DHCP settings / and NAT settings for the new jail.
+PS: Remember to update your DHCP settings / and NAT settings for the new jail - or just shut down the warden jail and configure the iocage jail to be the same IP.

 ## Automatic update